Skip to main content

 Hosting options

 Libretto Cloud is the managed path.
-If you would rather run Libretto on infrastructure you control, use the self-hosting docs instead:
+If you would rather use a different browser or infrastructure provider, use the alternative providers docs instead:

 This page covers the managed hosted-platform flow.
-The self-hosting pages are the right reference when you want to own the runtime, scheduler, and secrets infrastructure yourself.
+The alternative provider pages are the right reference when you want a different managed browser provider or want to own the runtime, scheduler, and secrets infrastructure yourself.

 Overview